juhasztamas/PubSubDemo/README.md

 * Docker and NodeJS installed

 ### Features
-The application provides an interface for submitting messages/notes in the request body in format like
+The application provides an interface for submitting messages/notes in the request body in a format like:
 ```
 {
     "content": "here goes your content",